 History of Lovington Area.

-Lovington was established at the end of a century.
+Lovington was established at the beginning of the 20th century.
 The first store was built in 1908 and was named "Jim B. Love Grocery Store."
 The first post office was also housed in the store, and Jim Love was appointed postmaster.
 In 1917 Lea County was formed from parts of Chaves and Eddy County, and Lovington was designated as the county seat.

 From the time of its establishment, Lovington was primarily a ranching and farming center.
 Oil was discovered in 1928 but did not have a significant impact on the economy until 1950 when the Denton pool, located nine miles northeast of Lovington, was discovered.
 In a short time the Denton pool had 92 flowing wells and, along with subsequent oil development, shaped the economy, labor force, and life style of present day Lovington.